stevecalla/ski-planner/README.md

 ## Overview

 ```
-As an active skier I want to plan my ski adventures using critical information about the travel process such as weather (current location, along the route & at the destination), map my route including travel alerts and more.
+As an active skier I want to plan my ski adventures using critical information about the travel process such as weather (current location, along the route & at the destination including snow conditions), map my route including travel alerts and more.
 ```